WorldHealthOrganization/app/docs/ONBOARDING.md

 Please review the [Contributor Guidelines](CONTRIBUTING.md) before making any contributions to the code.

-This app uses a monorepo structure with the client application in the `client` directory and all server-related code in the `server` directory (currently only the `client/flutter` directory is used).
+This app uses a monorepo structure with the client application in the `client` directory and all server-related code in the `server` directory (currently only the `client` directory is used).

 Engineering design documents are kept in [devdesign](devdesign/README.md).